|Index Page||To view the whole site please click on >> SITE MAP||Next Page - Software downloads|

 This page was written in the days (not long ago) when the normal method of connecting to the Internet was by a dialup modem.
 The advent of broadband means that the term Modem now means something very different.
 A Broadband modem is now normally supplied by your Internet Service Provider (ISP) and they come in two main varieties - either for a BT land line type or one for a Cable system (e.g. Virgin Media).
 See Wikipedia Instead of being inside the computer the Modem is connected to a computer via an Ethernet port (or can be connected to a USB port).

 Another piece of equipment may be supplied by your ISP and that is a Router.
-The Router's job is to sort out connections to several computers that use the same modem connection to the 'net'.
-Most of THESE routers also have a wireless aerial and can be used to connect to from wireless equipment.
-To make things (slightly) more complicated there are such things as a combined Router and Modem.
+The Router's job is to sort out connections to several computers that use the same connection to the 'net'.
+Routers have a wireless aerial and can be used to connect to from wireless equipment, including wireless printers.
+Modern Routers include the Modem.
 The set up of these pieces of equipment is normally taken care of by software issued to you on disk by your ISP.
 If there is a problem it is best to get in touch with them.
 The one popular technique tried if your broadband modem is not making a connection is to reset it by disconnecting the power cable from the back, waiting a few seconds, then replacing that cable.

 The rear of the router looks like this, showing the sockets to which a number of PCs can be attached with inexpensive Ethernet cables